 Q. Who runs UGA at Oxford?

 In the U.K., the Program is headquartered at UGA's residential center, 104 Banbury Road in Oxford.
-Dr David Bradshaw, Fellow & Tutor in English at Worcester College, Oxford, serves as our British Co-ordinator.
-Mrs. Barbara Bradshaw is the Center Coordinator in Oxford.
+Prof. David Bradshaw, Fellow & Tutor in English at Worcester College, Oxford, serves as our British Co-ordinator.
+Ms. Barbara Bradshaw is the Center Coordinator in Oxford.

 Q. Can I get financial aid?